phutchins/pipo/README.md

-# PiPo - A secure chat client with client side encryption and perfect forward secrecy written in NodeJS
+# PiPo - A secure chat client with client side encryption written in NodeJS

+## Goal
+PiPo's goal is to make secure communication easy to use and open source.
+It is a client server appilcation that aims to remove the server from being a vulnerable point in the communication chain.

+## Features

++ Client side encryption using AES-256 keys
++ Your private key never leaves your device
++ Key backup and restore
++ Markdown using the Marked Library and React (https://github.com/chjj/marked, https://facebook.github.io/react/)
++ Avatars from Gravatar

+## Encryption

+Currently PiPo uses the KbPGP library to do PGP encryption.
+Behind this is AES-256 with 4096 bit keys.

-### Screenshots
+## Screenshots
 ![User1](./docs/screenshots/pipo_phutchins.png)
 ![User2](./docs/screenshots/pipo_flip.png)

-# Features
-+ Markdown using the Marked Library and React (https://github.com/chjj/marked, https://facebook.github.io/react/)

-# Encryption
-Options...
-+ GPG
-+ OpenSSL (Eliptic Curve AES 256)
+## How it works...
+When a user signs up with their username, email address and password, an AES-256 keypair is generated within their browser.
+The public part of that keypair is then uploaded to the server and associated with that username.
+From here, access is granted to private rooms by an admin.
+The addition of this user is signed in a transaction that can then be verified by all clients back to one of the original two administrators.
+This removes the possibliity of a malitious attacker injecting their public key onto a compromised server and tricking users into sending them messages thinking they are someone else.

-### Setup
+## Setup
 + Place two admins public keys in adminData in the format username.pub
   + Generate Two Keys (repeat this process for the second key)
     + gpg --gen-key